moayadsameer/content-ops-starter/content/pages/index.md

       - type: FeaturedItem
         title: Pre-Construction Services
         subtitle: ''
-        text: >+
+        text: >

-          From concept to completion, Ires Arabia offers integrated solutions covering every stage of construction, design, and engineering—with a single point of accountability.
+          Our pre-construction phase ensures that all design, approvals, and budgeting are handled efficiently for a smooth project initiation.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark